Ridensium/jamipy/docs/docs/drop_down.md

 </details>

-non-publick class for the drop down option widget
+class for the drop down option widget

 ### *method*:  \_\_init\_\_()